ErikNatanael/knyst/README.md

 # Features

 - good runtime performance
+- real time changes to the audio graph via an async compatible interface
+- sample accurate node and parameter change scheduling to the graph
 - interopability with static Rust DSP libraries e.g. dasp and fundsp (they can be encapsulated in a node and added to the graph)
-- real time changes to the audio graph
-- sample accurate parameter changes
 - graphs can be nodes and changes can be applied to graphs within graphs at any depth
 - feedback connections to get a 1 block delayed output of a node
 - any number of inputs/outputs from a node
+- allows inner graphs with different block sizes using automatic buffering where necessary
 - choose your level of flexibility and optimisation: create a graph with lots of interconnected nodes or hard code it all into one node when you need more performance

 # Safety